 Partnership Units may be exchanged for PJT Partners Inc. Class A common stock on a one-for-one basis, subject to applicable vesting and transfer restrictions.
-If all Partnership Units were exchanged for Class A common stock, weighted-average Class A common stock outstanding would be 40,123,029 for the year ended December 31, 2022, excluding unvested RSUs.
+If all Partnership Units were exchanged for Class A common stock, weighted-average Class A common stock outstanding would be 40,037,804 for the year ended December 31, 2023, excluding unvested RSUs.
 In computing the dilutive effect, if any, which the aforementioned exchange would have on net income per share, net income attributable to holders of Class A common stock would be adjusted due to the elimination of the non-controlling interests associated with the Partnership Units (including any tax impact).
+For the year ended December 31, 2023, there were no anti-dilutive securities.
 For the year ended December 31, 2022, there were 15,045,194 weighted-average Partnership Units that were anti-dilutive.
-For the years ended December 31, 2021 and 2020, there were no anti-dilutive securities.
+For the year ended December 31, 2021, there were no anti-dilutive securities.